 ASPIRA currently administers more than 20 programs in NYC public schools, serving nearly 6000 students, the majority of which come from low-to-moderate income households.
 The Program Director will be responsible for the overall operation of the afterschool program.
 He/she will lead all relevant program operations, budget management, partner engagement, and programmatic evaluation.
-The Program Director will work closely with the Managing Director to create dynamic 21st CCLC afterschool programs, utilizing youth development best practices in providing Academic Enrichment, Service Learning, Arts and Physical Education activities.
+The Program Director will work closely with the Managing Director to create a dynamic SONYC afterschool program, utilizing youth development best practices in providing Academic Enrichment, Service Learning, Arts and Physical Education activities.

 - Align Common Core curriculum and ASPIRA program curriculum to foster academic rigor in students.

 - Lead and support the curriculum development process in accordance with the mission of the organization.